criswellalexander/uvex-followup/README.txt

 > git clone https://github.com/criswellalexander/uvex-followup

 Create a conda environment.
 If you decide to use a different environment name, you will need to modify the cluster submission scripts (sub_*.slurm) accordingly.
-> conda env create --name uvex-followup-env python=3.11
+> conda create --name uvex-followup-env python=3.11

 Activate the environment:
 > conda activate uvex-followup-env